March 29 2014

 Those who take Eyesight Rx notice better daytime and nighttime vision, along with the ability to see distant objects clearer and to read easier.

-Zeaxanthin in foods, dietary sources
+Zeaxanthin in foods,

 Egg yolks are a good source.
 Corn is also a good source.